uol-eps-mech-idro/adc6click/README.md

 mode of operation.
 Initially, tried to read the Id register as this was recommended in the docs.
 No response.
 Tried to read an ADC register and it came back with numbers.
 Figured out that I wasn't setting a read bit when I was trying to read the ID.
-Fixed the code and that works.
+Fixed the code and it works.

 This works for me so using this for the rest of the project.

 ### AD7124